JATOS/JATOS_docs/versioned_docs/version-3.8.1/Reference_and_JATOS_API/JATOS-API.md

 ## Deactivate the JATOS API

 By default the API is activated and ready to use.
-If, for whatever reasons, you want to turn it off, edit the _conf/production.conf_ file in the JATOS installation folder.
+If, for whatever reasons, you want to turn it off, edit the `conf/jatos.conf` (or `conf/production.conf` in version < 3.8.3) in the JATOS installation folder.
 Search for `jatos.api.allowed` and remove the `#`:

 ```
 jatos.api.allowed = false